consumer dispute arbitration in Jacksonville, Florida 32235

 Arbitration Battle in Jacksonville: The Case of the Defective Dryer

-In the sweltering summer of 2023, Jacksonville resident Maria Thompson found herself at the center of a consumer dispute arbitration that would stretch for months and test her resolve.
-It all began in May 2023, when Maria purchased a high-end dryer from Coastal Appliances, a local retailer located in zip code 32235.
+In the sweltering summer of 2023, Jacksonville resident the claimant found herself at the center of a consumer dispute arbitration that would stretch for months and test her resolve.
+It all began in May 2023, when Maria purchased a high-end dryer from the claimant, a local retailer located in zip code 32235.
 The appliance, costing $1,200, promised advanced, energy-efficient drying cycles — an investment Maria considered worthwhile for her growing family.
 Just two weeks after installation, the dryer began malfunctioning.
 Clothes emerged damp, cycles cut off mid-way, and strange noises echoed from the machine.
 Maria immediately contacted Coastal Appliances, who sent a technician to inspect it.
-The technician declared it a “minor glitch” and promised to send replacement parts.
+The technician declared it a minor glitch” and promised to send replacement parts.
 However, despite three more service visits over two months, the dryer remained unreliable.
 Frustrated, Maria reached out to Coastal Appliances’ customer service multiple times, requesting either a replacement unit or a full refund.
 After several ignored emails and unreturned phone calls, she realized the matter was heading nowhere.
 Guided by advice from friends, Maria filed for arbitration through the Florida Consumer Arbitration Center in September 2023, seeking $1,200 in damages plus $300 for laundry expenses she had incurred while the dryer was unusable.
 The arbitration hearing took place in December 2023 at a conference room in downtown Jacksonville.
-Representing Coastal Appliances was their legal counsel, Mark Reynolds, who argued that the dryer’s issues were due to “misuse and improper loading” by Maria and that Coastal had met their obligations by attempting repairs.
+Representing the claimant was their legal counsel, Mark Reynolds, who argued that the dryer’s issues were due to “misuse and improper loading” by Maria and that Coastal had met their obligations by attempting repairs.
 Maria, appearing pro se, shared detailed records: photos of soaked clothes, technician reports, and even a log of calls and emails.
 As weeks passed, the arbitrator, retired judge Suzanne Bell, reviewed both sides’ evidence.
 The timeline was crucial: the first malfunction was reported only a week after purchase, and Coastal’s service attempts did not resolve the problem.
 The fact that Coastal Appliances never offered a replacement unit or refund weighed heavily in Maria’s favor.
 In early February 2024, the arbitration award was announced.
-Judge Bell ruled that Coastal Appliances was liable for breach of the implied warranty of merchantability.
+The arbitrator ruled that the claimant was liable for breach of the implied warranty of merchantability.
 Maria was awarded a full refund of $1,200, plus $250 in out-of-pocket expenses for laundry, minus a $50 offset for Maria’s late reporting of some repairs.
 Neither party was awarded attorney fees, as Maria had represented herself.
 Though the battle drained months of Maria’s time and testing her patience, the arbitration ultimately restored her faith in consumer rights mechanisms.
 “I just wanted my money back and a working dryer,” Maria reflected, “and I learned that standing up, even alone, can make a difference.”
 The case serves as a reminder to other Jacksonville consumers: document everything, stay persistent, and know that arbitration can be a fair way to resolve disputes without diving into the costly and slow courts.
 For Maria and her family in zip code 32235, the war over a broken dryer ended in a quiet victory — one cycle at a time.

 Tracy